cs3281/lectures/README.md

 ## Prerequisites

 EECE 2123 and CS 3251.
 Because an OS must make effective use of the underlying hardware, students learning OS concepts need to have a basic understanding of computer architecture; this is covered in EECE 2123.
-Programming assignments are a major part of the course, and so students must be comfortable with programming and debugging; this is covered in CS 3251.
+Programming assignments are a major part of the course, so students must be comfortable with programming and debugging; this is covered in CS 3251.

 Programming assignments will be done in C unless otherwise noted.
 This is not a course on C programming – it is a course on Operating Systems.
 While some aspects of the C language will be demonstrated in this course, students are expected to familiarize themselves with the language if they are not familiar with it already.